jtmtran/Employee_Attrition_Project/README.md

 Insight: Employees in the lowest income quartile are more likely to leave.

 ## How to Use
-1. Access SQL Queries: All SQL scripts are available in the sql_queries/ folder.
+1. Access SQL Queries: All SQL scripts are available in the Employee_Attrition.sql file.
 2. View the Dashboard: Visit the Tableau dashboard link provided above.
 3. Download the Dataset: Dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).